Asphorr/Roughy/README.md

 ## Prerequisites

-To build and run MyKernel, you'll need:
+To build and run Roughy, you'll need:

 - A Unix-like operating system (Linux or macOS)
 - GCC cross-compiler for i686-elf